micheletriaca/fast-sfdc/README.md

 ![Command Palette](./images/commands.png "Command Palette")

-### Deploy, Retrieve & Compile
+### Deploy, Retrieve, Validate & Compile
-Canonical deployment and retrieval of metadata based on your package.xml configuration is fully featured, but you can also deploy or retrieve single files!
+Canonical deployment and retrieval of metadata based on your package.xml configuration is fully featured, but you can also deploy or retrieve single files/folders!
-Compile on save for apex classes, visualforce pages, aura bundles and <b>lightning web components</b> is supported!
+Compile on save for apex classes, visualforce pages, triggers, visualforce components, aura bundles and <b>lightning web components</b> is supported!

 ### Metadata Creation
-Straightforward metadata creation and deployment for apex classes, visualforce pages & components, aura bundles, LWC.
+Straightforward metadata creation and deployment for apex classes, visualforce pages & components, triggers, aura bundles, LWC.

+### Metadata Patching

+`fast-sfdc` uses [sfdy](https://www.npmjs.com/package/sfdy) as the engine to deploy and retrieve metadata.
+Thanks to that, it supports a bunch of useful metadata patches (see [here](https://github.com/micheletriaca/sfdy#apply-standard-patches-to-metadata-after-retrieve))

+To setup a `.sfdy.json` config in your project, just open the command palette and type `Fast-Sfdc: Init metadata patches`

 ### Multi-org support
 Store different credentials for fast org-switch and deploy when needed or in a hurry!